-class toil.fileStores.FileID(fileStoreID, size, executable=False)
+'''

+class toil.fileStores.FileID (fileStoreID: str, size: int, executable: bool = False)

+'''

 A small wrapper around Python's builtin string class.
 It is used to represent a file's ID in the file store, and has a size attribute that is the file's size in bytes.
 This object is returned by importFile and writeGlobalFile.